 Should I work while I am in college?
 How do I find a job?

 Whether you should seek employment will probably depend on your class schedule and the other commitments you have, such as extracurricular activities or family responsibilities.
 If you do work, we recommend no more than 10-15 hours per week.
 The SSS staff would be glad to meet with you to discuss the pros and cons of employment and how to locate positions on campus.
+To search part-time and on campus positions, see Handshake.

 I would like to meet more students like me.
 Can SSS help?